MicrosoftDocs/Viva/Viva/insights/Use/myteam.md

 ## Briefing emails and digests

 As a team manager or lead, you'll also see additional information and suggestions in your Viva Insights monthly digest and Briefing emails about your team.
-For details, see [Catch up with your team](../personal/Briefing/be-manager.md) and [Viva Insights digest emails](../personal/Use/email-digests-3.md).
+For details, see [Viva Insights digest emails](../personal/Use/email-digests-3.md) and [Catch up with your team](../personal/Briefing/be-manager.md).

 >[!Note]
 >As you use the Viva Insights app, you can provide feedback about the app to Microsoft.
 To learn how, see **Q2** in [Manager and leader insights FAQ](my-team-faq.md).